Prado Museum

 AddToAny

-In front of the ornamental excesses of the final Baroque, in the middle of s.
-XVIII extends Neoclassicism from France, a style based on the recovery of classical models, especially Greeks, which reacts to aristocratic art and to which the new thriving social class, the bourgeoisie, is ascribed.
-This current develops according to the principles of the Enlightenment, interested in rationalizing and normalizing all areas of knowledge, and under which institutions such as museums or academies, such as the Academy of Fine Arts of San Fernando (1752).
-In this way, breaking with the previous stage, architecture will opt for proportion and simplicity, with functional buildings that follow classic orders and in which the structure is ahead of the decoration.
-In Madrid, the best representative of Neoclassicism will be Juan de Villanueva.
+In contrast to the ornamental excesses of the late Baroque, Neoclassicism spread from France in the mid-1752th century.
+This style was based on the recovery of classical models, especially Greek, and reacted to aristocratic art, and was supported by the new, thriving social class, the bourgeoisie.
+This movement developed according to the principles of the Enlightenment, which was interested in rationalising and normalising all areas of knowledge, and under its auspices institutions such as museums and academies emerged, such as the Academy of Fine Arts of San Fernando (XNUMX).
+In this way, breaking with the previous stage, architecture opted for proportion and simplicity, with functional buildings that followed the classical order and in which the structure came before the decoration.
+In Madrid, the best representative of Neoclassicism was Juan de Villanueva.